 Based upon the State's assessment of the HCBS settings in the TBI/SCI waiver, the State confirms that services in this waiver are rendered in a HCB setting.
-Waiver persons reside in private homes or a relative's home which is fully integrated with opportunities for full access to the greater community and meet the requirements of the HCB settings.
+Waiver persons reside in private homes which are fullyare fully integrated with opportunities for full access to the greater community and meet the requirements of the HCB settings.
 The TBI/SCI waiver does not provide services to persons in congregate living facilities, institutional settings or on or adjacent to the grounds of institutions.
 Therefore, no further transition plan is required for this waiver.